-Figure 9: Relative bending moment with and without fallingoff of charring layers of a five layer CLT.
+Figure 9: Relative bending moment with and without falling-off of charring layers (loss of stickability) of a five layer CLT.

-5.6 OUTCOME
+5.6 Outcome

-In the following the data evaluation of some selected options and definitions of ZSLs are presented.
-For comparison, the traditional ZSL would result in values up to about 25 mm, see Figure 3.
+In the following, the data evaluation of some selected options and definitions of ZSLs are presented.